 And that’s not all, I read in an article published in The Telegraph that an expert panel working for adolescent education was somewhat pressurized by the Ministry of Human Resources and Development (MHRD) to omit the words sex and sexuality from the final document they had prepared.

 People often refrain themselves from using the world ‘sex’ openly because of the fear that it might end up offending people and their beliefs.
 It is quiet disheartening and moreover, disappointing to see that even the use of the term ‘sex’ for the purpose of empowering people with knowledge is being labelled as something offensive and indecent.

 The population of India is approx 1.25 billion.
 It is an assumption that every second, a child is born in India, which clearly means that someone, somewhere, in a supposedly remote town of a lesser known village or town must be having sex with his/her partner.
 The problem lies in the way the entire concept of sex and sexuality is being presented by the society.

 Sexuality is something that is policed and relegated to the private sphere.
-The reason, I believe, sex and sexuality seen in a largely negative light is because of the countless number of negative messages around the idea of sex that we encounter in our daily life.
-Sex is something that has always been there in the society, but all the negative chatter surrounding sex right from news channels reporting incidents of rape and sexual violence to news reports throwing light on infidelity.
+The reason, I believe, behind viewing sex and sexuality in a largely negative light is the countless negative messages around the idea of sex that we encounter in our daily life.
+Sex is something that has always been there in the society, but all the negative chatter surrounding sex, right from news channels reporting incidents of rape and sexual violence to news reports throwing light on infidelity, has made the issue ever-so gruesome and serious.
 It won’t be wrong to say that the entire idea surrounding sex and sexual health has been positioned negatively.

 On a personal note, It won’t be wrong to say that sexual health is an integral cog in the wheel when it comes to maintaining a healthy lifestyle.
 Talking about sex isn’t an act of indecency.
 It is a form of knowledge, a form of awareness which should not remain confined to the bedroom.